instructure/bundler-multilock/README.md

 BUNDLE_LOCKFILE=rails-7.0 bundle exec rspec
 ```

-You can also dynamically select it in your Gemfile, and pass `current: true`
+You can also dynamically select it in your Gemfile, and pass `active: true`
 to (exactly one!) `lockfile` method.

 In some cases, you may want to essentially disable bundler-multilock's